determined-ai/determined/docs/model-dev-guide/profiling.rst

 performance bottlenecks and pinpoint areas of the code or pipeline that are causing slowdowns or inefficiencies.

-Profiling a training job can be instrumented at many different layers, from generic system-level metrics to individual model operators and GPU kernels.
+A training job can be profiled at many different layers, from generic system-level metrics to individual model operators and GPU kernels.
 Determined provides a few options for profiling, each targeting a different layer in a training job at various levels of detail:

 -  :ref:`Determined system metrics profiler <how-to-profiling-det-profiler>` collects general system-level metrics and provides an overview of hardware usage during an experiment.